 professional racing circuit

-So yeah, while Jettribe was busy outfitting everyone in race gear
+So yeah, while Jettribe was busy outfitting everyone in race gear and sexy casual wear, we were also doing our part to

-sport internationally as well.
+help grow the sport internationally as well.
 I think the saying was "think globally, act locally".
 Ok, so we got it a little

 backwards.